gradio-app/gradio/testing-guidelines/ci.md

 We check to see which source files have changed and run the necessary checks.
 A full breakdown of how we determine this for each kind of check can be found in the [`changes` action](https://github.com/gradio-app/gradio/blob/main/.github/actions/changes/action.yml#L65-L108) but the high-level breakdown is as follows:

-- __python checks__ - whenever python source, dependencies or config change.
+- __Python checks__ - whenever Python source, dependencies or config change.
-- __javascript checks__ - whenever javascript source, dependencies or config change.
+- __Javascript checks__ - whenever JavaScript source, dependencies or config change.
 - __functional and visual checks__ - whenever any sopurce of config changes (most of the time).
 - __repo hygiene checks__ - always.